hcoona/cxx-for-java-developers/docs/core-language/types.en.md

     1. If you cannot ensure the signed integer is non-negative, first check whether it is negative; if it is negative it must be less than the unsigned integer, otherwise fall back to the previous case

 /// admonition | Note
-In principle do not use raw C++ arrays, because raw arrays decay to raw pointers when passed to functions and you cannot obtain the array length.
-And raw pointers are very unsafe.
+Avoid raw C++ arrays: when passed to a function they decay to raw pointers and length information is lost; raw pointers are unsafe.

-Use `std::span<int>` (or `absl::Span`), `const std::array<int, kSize>&` (not common, because it bakes the array length into the type and further into the function signature, which is ugly) to pass arrays.
-Or simply use `std::vector` pretending it is an array (if you are using the Abseil library, perhaps `absl::FixedArray` is a better choice).
+Prefer `std::span<int>` (or `absl::Span`), or `const std::array<int, kSize>&` (less common since it encodes the size into the type and propagates into signatures).
+Or just use `std::vector` as a dynamic array (if using Abseil, `absl::FixedArray` may be better).
 ///

 ### C++ Value Category Classification (Optional Reading)

-This refers to frequently heard concepts like lvalue, rvalue, xvalue, etc. Personally, I think for Java developers transitioning to C++, under normal circumstances you can use C++ for daily development without learning these.
-But if you need to write lower-level libraries you need to master this knowledge.
-Or if you are curious, you can read about it.
-Not expanded here; see <https://en.cppreference.com/w/cpp/language/value_category> for details.
+These are the often-heard categories: lvalue, rvalue, xvalue, etc. For most Java-to-C++ application development you can get by without them; for lower-level library work you should learn them.
+See <https://en.cppreference.com/w/cpp/language/value_category>.

 ### Extended Discussion on Using Signed Integer to Represent Length